 We write the Year of the Lord 1996.
-Amorphis just about came to some real fame with their heavy and very Death Metal oriented 2nd studio album Tales from the Thousand Lakes.
+The folks from Amorphis just about came to some real fame with their heavy and very Death Metal oriented 2nd studio album Tales from the Thousand Lakes.
 Everyone now eagerly awaited something similar from their next concoction.

 Now here comes their 3rd studio brainchild Elegy.
 And what have we found?
-A hellufa change: Amorphis is happily throwing in Folk and synthie pop elements.
+A helluva change, that’s for sure.
+Amorphis is happily throwing in Folk and synthie pop elements.
 Stuff laced with very heavy Melodic Death Metal – growls and all.
-This mixes with good old Heavy Metal, atmospheric passages and ’70s style parts on keyboards and guitars.
+This mixes with Progressive Metal, atmospheric passages, and ’70s style parts on keyboards and guitars.
 You got it all.
 I can thus fully understand why Elegy got very mixed reviews back in time and ever since.
-Some reviewers hating it and others loving it.
+Some reviewers hating it, and others loving it.

-The album also smacks of the tastes and flavors of the time some 20 years ago.
-Some of that stuff sounds similar to Tiamat and their own mid ’90s offerings.
-Not the same mind you, but similar in overall look and feel, minus the full metal jacket crunch perhaps.
+The album also smacks of the tastes and flavors of the time some 20 years ago1).
+Some of that stuff sounds similar to Tiamat and their own mid-’90s offerings.
+Not the same mind you, but it does have a familiar look and feel, minus the full metal jacket crunch perhaps.
 And – again – Amorphis sounded very different in 1996 compared to their newest album Under The Red Cloud released earlier in 2015.

 Elegy gets its lyrical inspiration from the Kalevala!

 This is an epic piece of Finnish poetry collected back in the 19th century.
 And it serves as cannon fodder to satisfy the gloomy eyed metal masses for their hunger of heavy lyrics underlying their music.
 Even if the spoken word is often somewhat lost in growled texts.
 The Kalevala is indeed a good source for this kind of purpose, the lyrics being downright gloomy at times, but very well written.